microsoft/vcpkg-docs/vcpkg/users/platforms/android.md

 If you prefer using [the latest version](https://developer.android.com/studio/projects/install-ndk#default-ndk-per-agp), check the [BuildSystemMaintainers.md of the NDK document](https://android.googlesource.com/platform/ndk/+/master/docs/BuildSystemMaintainers.md#sysroot) and then put appropriate path for your system.

-For example, Mac OS users will use the path like this example:
+For example, macOS users will use the path like this example:

 ```cmake
 # In android triplets... (e.g. arm64-android.cmake)